Negotiation: Nonverbal communication

 Communication is a key element of negotiation.
 Effective negotiation requires that participants effectively convey and interpret information.
-Participants in a negotiation communicate information not only verbally but non-verbally through body language and gestures.
+Participants in a negotiation communicate information not only verbally, but also non-verbally through their body language and gestures.
 By understanding how nonverbal communication works, a negotiator is better equipped to interpret the information other participants are leaking non-verbally while keeping secret those things that would inhibit his/her ability to negotiate.
+The use of nonverbal communication in negotiation has been compared to its use in dating.

 Examples

 Non-verbal "anchoring"

 In a negotiation, a person can gain the advantage by verbally expressing a position first.
 By anchoring one's position, one establishes the position from which the negotiation proceeds.
 Similarly, one can "anchor" and gain an advantage with nonverbal (body language) cues.